S.T. Legal Group

 Our firm is dedicated to helping both employers and employees navigate the complex state and federal laws governing the contemporary workplace.
 From preparing employment agreements to resolving employment-related disputes, we are the informed choice in employment law.

-Managing partner Diana Taylor has a well-earned reputation as a dedicated advocate who counsels clients on all aspects of the employment relationship — hiring, discipline, promotion, performance improvement, and termination.
+Managing partner Diana Servos has a well-earned reputation as a dedicated advocate who counsels clients on all aspects of the employment relationship — hiring, discipline, promotion, performance improvement, and termination.
 Diana brings to bear significant trial experience and comprehensive knowledge of contract, labor, and employment law, as well as the recognition of her peers as a Rising Star in Illinois Super Lawyers.

 When disputes arise or the employment relationship breaks down, it is crucial to have the powerful representation S.T.
 Legal Group provides.
 Although we prefer to reach amicable resolutions to disputes, we are highly skilled in employment litigation.
 Regardless of the forum, mediation, arbitration or litigation, rest assured your interests will be protected.